-Development on garden land will only be supported if it can be demonstrated that proposals will:
+Development on garden land will be supported where it can be demonstrated that proposals will:

-- a) Preserve and/or enhance the character of the area. - b) Not introduce an inappropriate form of development that is in conflict with the existing settlement pattern. - c) Not significantly and demonstrably harm the amenity of the host dwelling and neighbouring properties. - d) Provide satisfactory arrangements for access and off-road parking. - e) Preserve the openness of the Green Belt.
+- a) Preserve and/or enhance the character of the area. - b) Not introduce an inappropriate form of development that is in conflict with the existing settlement pattern. - c) Not significantly and demonstrably harm the amenity of neighbouring properties. - d) Provide sufficient parking to avoid unacceptable impact on the amenity of the local area or highway safety. - e) Be consistent with Green Belt policy and preserve the openness of the Green Belt.